Thomas Wentworth Russell: Becoming commandant

 In 1917 he was appointed commandant of the Cairo city police with rank of major-general and title of Pasha.

 After 1922 he served under twenty-nine different Egyptian ministers of interior.
 However, his talents were gradually focused on fighting the spread of drugs and drug addiction in Egypt.
 In 1929 the Egyptian Central Narcotics Intelligence Bureau (CNIB) was formed, with him as the director.
 He remained in this position until 1946.
-There he gained an even more profound understanding of Egyptian society that routine police work could ever have provided.
+There he gained an even more profound understanding of Egyptian society than routine police work could ever have provided.
 Regarding the formation of the Egyptian Central Narcotics Intelligence Bureau, Russell Pasha writes in his memoirs:

 While his main focus was on drug related crimes, in his 44 years of police work he also dealt with a large collection of other crimes.
 They included: many common murders (happening an average of eight times a day in Egypt, mostly committed by fellahin in compensation of their business or personal feuds), as well as the clarification of some big political assassinations in Cairo.

 War on drugs

 In his memoirs, Russell Pasha describes hashish and opium as "black drugs", and cocaine, morphine and heroin as "white drugs".
 It's the latter, chemical ones that he determined as a "major danger to the country" and expresses his decision to "for a time ignore the black drug traffic, if doing so would get us on to the white".

 Russell Pasha’s view on the drug and ideas of how to deal with the drug problem were undoubtedly inspired by Britain’s hashish policy in India.
 The cultivation of cannabis in India was monopolised and its cultivation and sale were taxed and licensed.
 The possibility of implementing this same policy in India was constantly considered by British officials in Egypt.
 Three prominent British diplomats in Egypt, in the years preceding the CNIB, had called for policies similar to the one in India to be implemented in Egypt.
-They were: Alfred Caillard Pasha, the British general director of customs in Egypt; and Evelyn Barring (Lord Cromer) and Lord Kitchener, both British Consul Generals.
+They were: Alfred Caillard Pasha, the British general director of customs in Egypt; and Evelyn Baring (Lord Cromer) and Lord Kitchener, both British Consuls General.
 They saw that, like in India, hashish was so widely consumed that it would be difficult to completely eradicate its consumption and instead it should be regulated.
 A law based on that of India's to regulate, register, and licence the manufacturing, selling, and import of hashish was drafted, but never put into effect.